Category: Electrical Safety

 Improved Security

 Security Sensor lights deter intruders by lighting up dark areas when they detect motion.
-The light deters Criminals as they will usually avoid well-lit properties.
-This reduces your risk of break-ins.
+When the lights come on, the light deters criminals as they will usually avoid well-lit properties.
+This reduces risk of break-ins.

 Increased Safety

-If you arrive home after dark a sensor light switches on when you move, helping you access your home safely.
-No more tripping over garden hoses or toys left outside.
+If you arrive home after dark a sensor light switches on when you walk or drive in,.
+They will help you access your home safely.
+Avoiding tripping over the garden hose or toys left outside.

 Sensor lights improve visibility